charmplusplus/charm/doc/debugger/manual.rst

 are passed as parameters.
 A table of strings corresponding to appropriate function pointers is created.
 Various built-in functions are provided which can be called from within a CCS handler.
-The debugger behaves as a CCS client invoking appropriate handlers which makes use of some of these functions.
+The debugger behaves as a CCS client invoking appropriate handlers which make use of some of these functions.
 Some of the built-in functions are as follows.

 -  ``CcsSendReply`` - This function sends the data provided as an